FuelLabs/sway-rfcs/rfcs/0011-references.md

 Slices can be obtained from arrays and other slices by using the `__slice` intrinsic.
 This will produce a smaller slice of the argument type at the specified indices.
-This slicing is bounds checked and will produce a revert if slicing out of bounds.
+This slicing is bounds-checked and will produce a revert if slicing out of bounds.